Echoes of Breonna Taylor in shooting of Black man in Georgia

 Now, Bolton says, “I want my brother’s name to ring beside Breonna Taylor’s.
 When they say Breonna Taylor, I want them to say Breonna Taylor and Johnny Lorenzo Bolton.
 I want them to be simultaneous.”

-The specifics of Taylor’s killing are widely known: Police arrived after midnight and used a battering ram to knock open the door.
+The specifics of Taylor’s killing have been laid out in detail: Police arrived after midnight and used a battering ram to knock open the door.
 Taylor’s boyfriend, Kenneth Walker, said he grabbed his gun and he and Taylor got out of bed and walked toward the door.
 Police say they knocked and identified themselves.
-Walker said he didn’t hear them say police and feared they were intruders.
-He fired once, hitting an officer.
-Three officers returned fire, killing Taylor.
+Walker said he didn’t hear them say police and feared the officers were intruders.
+He fired once, hitting an officer in the leg.
+Three officers returned fire, discharging a total of 32 bullets, five of which hit Taylor.

-In a bare-bones news release the day he died, the Georgia Bureau of Investigation said a Cobb County Sheriff's Office SWAT team executed a narcotics search warrant at a Smyrna apartment around 4:40 a.m. on Dec.
+In a bare-bones news release issued the day he died, the Georgia Bureau of Investigation, or GBI, which investigates shootings involving police at the request of local agencies, said officers had executed a narcotics search warrant at a Smyrna apartment around 4:40 a.m. on Dec.
 17.

 “During entry into the residence, a SWAT team member discharged his firearm and an occupant of the apartment was struck,” the release said.

+It was a Cobb County Sheriff’s Office SWAT team.
+The agency has said it’s cooperating with the investigation.

+The GBI said it turned over its investigative file to the Cobb County district attorney’s office on March 16.

-The Cobb County district attorney’s office has said it’s still investigating and — as it does with all shootings by police — plans to present the case to a grand jury.
+The district attorney’s office has said it’s still investigating and — as it does with all cases involving shootings by police — plans to present the case to a grand jury.

-In a letter to the family’s lawyers, an attorney representing Cobb County said officials “believe there are several material inaccuracies” in the draft lawsuit and accompanying letter.
+In a letter responding to the family's lawyers, an attorney representing Cobb County said officials were reviewing the claims raised by the family's lawyers but they “believe there are several material inaccuracies” in the draft lawsuit and accompanying letter.
+County officials have declined requests from the AP for documents detailing the shooting, citing an exemption in the state’s open records law for material related to an ongoing investigation.

-The two-bedroom apartment where Bolton lived served as an unofficial boarding house, and Bolton slept on a couch in the living room, according to Zack Greenamyre, one of the family’s lawyers.
+The two-bedroom apartment where Bolton lived served as an unofficial boarding house, according to Zack Greenamyre, one of the family's lawyers.
+A woman and her teenage daughter lived in one bedroom, another woman rented the other bedroom, and Bolton slept on a couch in the living room, Greenamyre said.

-Police served two warrants at roughly the same time: one at a townhouse where a suspected drug dealer lived and the second at the apartment where Bolton lived.
-The officer who provided sworn statements for both warrants said he relied on a confidential law enforcement source and surveillance.
-The officer said drug sales continued at the apartment in December.
+As part of an investigation targeting a suspected drug dealer, police served two warrants at roughly the same time: one at a townhouse where the suspected dealer lived and the second at the apartment where Bolton lived, which police said was paid for by the alleged dealer.
+The officer who provided sworn statements for both warrant applications said they were based on information from a confidential law enforcement source and surveillance.
+The officer said the confidential informant bought cocaine at the apartment in September and that drug sales continued there in December.

 The officer asked for a “no-knock” warrant, which allows police to enter without announcing themselves.
-He cited the criminal histories of people known to associate with the suspected drug dealer at the apartment and previous reports of guns there.
+He cited the criminal histories of people who were known to associate with the suspected dealer at the apartment and previous reports of guns seen there.

-Greenamyre says the warrant was based on false and outdated information and that the apartment was residential, with no drug sales happening there.
-Bolton’s name doesn’t appear in the warrant paperwork.
+Greenamyre says the warrant for the apartment was based on false and outdated information and that the apartment was purely residential, with no drug sales taking place there.
+Bolton’s name doesn’t appear in the paperwork for either warrant.

 Greenamyre said witnesses told him Bolton was lying on a couch with his eyes closed, possibly sleeping, when officers crashed through the door.
-He stood and was shot.
-Witnesses also said officers didn’t immediately provide first aid but instead handcuffed Bolton.
+He stood in response to the noise and was shot by police, the witnesses said.
+They also said that as Bolton lay dying, officers didn't immediately provide first aid but instead handcuffed him.

 “The limited information available to the family now does not make this look like a justified shooting,” said the letter accompanying the draft lawsuit.